TOJLL

 Then Finally were got Revelstoke Minor Lacrosse going.
 This is the history of how the Minor Lacrosse system grew in the Thompson/Okanagan area that will supply players to the up coming TOJLL.
 On top of that, our Thompson/Okanagan Development team became the BCLA Development team where we went all over B.C. developing new Minor clubs.

-Bill McBain, Corinne Almas, myself along with others locally help establish Minor Lacrosse in Cranbrook, Elk Valley, West Kootenay, Hope, Sunshine Coast, Powell River, Gold River, William's Lake, Quesnel, Vandehoof, Terrace, Houston, Kitimat, Nishga and Fort St. John.
-Honoury mention to small towns we tried to develop minor clubs in, were Grandforks, Canal Flats, Golden, Lillooet, 100 Mile House, West Kelowna, Prince Rupert and Hazleton.
+Bill McBain, Corinne Almas, myself along with others locally help establish Minor Lacrosse in Cranbrook, Elk Valley, West Kootenay, Hope, Sunshine Coast, Powell River, Gold River, William's Lake, Quesnel, Vanderhoof, Terrace, Houston, Kitimat, Nisga'a and Fort St. John.
+Honorary mention to small towns we tried to develop minor clubs in, were Grand Forks, Canal Flats, Golden, Lillooet, 100 Mile House, West Kelowna, Prince Rupert and Hazleton.

 We, as the BCLA Development team also help establish (5 year aged player range) 2 other Jr. B leagues, the Northwest Junior Lacrosse League on the Island and the Great White North Junior Lacrosse League.